OriginalDaemon/markdown-documentation-formatter/README.md

 The overall aim is to be able to store your documentation with your code, in a form that is convenient to use when working on it, but massage it into a nicer form for users to read.

 This system features a python library, which can be used on its own, a cli for convenient local running, and a github action so it can be included in your CI.

+## TODO

+ - Add a validate mode.
+   - Do the normal full process and report if any files would be modified.
+In cases where modifications are required, then the docs are "invalid".
+ - Fix the folder naming in confluence mode.
+All folder names should be an amalgamation of all of their parents to make them unique and also make sure they match the README.md files in the end.
+ - Consider an alternative uniqueifying system.
+Maybe the "version" prefix is enough to add to everything.